ye-kyaw-thu/myNER/7-tags/README.md

 If you use the **myNER (7-tag)** corpus in your research, we would appreciate it if you cite the following reference:

-Kaung Lwin Thant, Kwankamol Nongpong, Ye Kyaw Thu, Thura Aung, Khaing Hsu Wai, Thazin Myint Oo , "myNER: Contextualized Burmese Named Entity  Recognition with Bidirectional LSTM and fastText  Embeddings via Joint Training with POS Tagging ", the International Conference on Cybernetics and Innovations (ICCI 2025), April 2-4, Pattaya Chonburi, Thailand pp.xx-xx \[to Appear\]
+Kaung Lwin Thant, Kwankamol Nongpong, Ye Kyaw Thu, Thura Aung, Khaing Hsu Wai, Thazin Myint Oo , "myNER: Contextualized Burmese Named Entity  Recognition with Bidirectional LSTM and fastText  Embeddings via Joint Training with POS Tagging", the International Conference on Cybernetics and Innovations (ICCI 2025), April 2-4, Pattaya Chonburi, Thailand pp.xx-xx \[to Appear\]